fqantonio/GoingInductive/README.md

     * Inductive Methodologies as advocated by Felder (Felder, 1993).

-The 4C/ID framework guides the instructional designer from theoretical principles to concrete LMS and classroom activities without losing this connection.
-It helps build and develop activities that incrementally lead students to integrate new information into existing knowledge structures (schemas) in long-term memory.
-It minimizes working memory load through techniques like fading guidance, worked examples, and completion problems, all while reducing the split-attention effect.
+As a reliable framework, the 4C/ID model provides a clear procedure for designing and planning a blended learning (bLearning) environment.
+Its components are explicitly defined and integrated into a cohesive structure, offering a robust theoretical foundation for instructional designers.
+This guides the substantial work of developing concrete LMS and classroom activities without losing the connection to cognitive and pedagogical knowledge.
+Ultimately, the model helps to build and develop activities that incrementally guide students in integrating new information into existing knowledge structures (schemas) within their long-term memory.
+It achieves this by minimizing working memory load through techniques like fading guidance, worked examples, and completion problems, all of which reduce the split-attention effect.

 [continue reading...](https://github.com/fqantonio/GoingInductive/blob/main/THEORY.md)